ietf-wg-acme/acme/draft-ietf-acme-acme.md

 prevent abuse.
 Once the rate limit is exceeded, the server MUST respond with an error with the type "urn:ietf:params:acme:error:rateLimited".
-Additionally, the server SHOULD send a "Retry-After" header indicating when the current request may succeed again.
+Additionally, the server SHOULD send a "Retry-After" header indicating when the current request may succeed.
 If multiple rate limits are in place, that is the time where all rate limits allow access again for the current request with exactly the same parameters.